Kenyans once again vote for President -- this time with an opposition boycott

 Resistance rising?

-The chairman of the election board reiterated Wednesday that polling would go ahead as scheduled Thursday after the Supreme Court failed to rule on a last-minute bid by activists to stop the vote.
+The chairman of the election board reiterated Wednesday that polling would go ahead as after the Supreme Court failed to rule on a last-minute bid by activists to stop the vote.

 "All polling stations will open at 6 a.m. for Kenyans to exercise their right," Wafula Chebukati said.